-I have been an educator and coach for more than 40 years.
+I have been an educator and coach for more than 45 years.
+I earned my B.A. at UCLA, and then my M.A. and Ph.D. from the University of Oregon.
 During the first 25 years of my career, I was a public school teacher in Eugene, Oregon.
 During that time, I worked with gifted students both within a heterogeneous classroom and as a gifted specialist.
 For nearly 10 years, I worked as a professor of education at Pacific University's Eugene campus where I created and coordinated the Center for Gifted Education, and where I taught gifted education and general education courses.
 A very generous family donated money to establish the Center for Gifted Education, and it enabled me to provide gifted education workshops for parents throughout the community as well as provide "triage" for parents who were looking for help in dealing with the academic, social, and emotional issues of their gifted children.

 I have a morning routine that is anything but routine.
-I engage in an eclectic mix of modalities from Donna Eden's energy medicine exercises, Thich Nhat Hanh's Mindful Movements, Lee Holden's qi gong routines, and qi gong shaking.
-That is followed by meditation and automatic writing.
+I engage in an eclectic mix of modalities from Thich Nhat Hanh's Mindful Movements, Lee Holden's qi gong routines, and guided writing with my spirit guide Holly.
+Recently, I have added sound healing from the Monroe Institute's "Expand" app.
 I try not to be a slave to any routine that makes me feel anxious if I am going to be rushed that morning and unable to do all of this.
 I wake up at 5:30 a.m., and if I don't have time for the full array of spiritual opportunities, I just go with whatever needs my attention that morning.
-One of my favorite parts of this routine is the automatic writing that helps guide my personal and professional work.
+One of my favorite parts of this routine is the guided writing that helps guide my personal and professional work.
 While working on this website, I found myself getting anxious that I was trying to build this on my own and that it was taking me so much time to get it completed.
-During my qi gong shaking, I found myself ruminating about the website.
-I sensed an internal guidance that suggested I stop my qi gong shaking and head right to the automatic writing.
+During my qi gong routine, I found myself ruminating about the website.
+I sensed an internal guidance that suggested I stop my qi gong routine and head right to the guided writing.
 Here is the guidance I received: "Do not rush - there is no deadline.
 There is just the continual evolution.
 Ask for guidance on this.
 You do not have to walk alone.
 There is always guidance to lessen a burden and to provide creative juices.
 When we overthink, we are diminished by not accessing the knowledge of our bodies and our energetic beings.
 There is a never-ending reservoir of goodness, creativity, and love at your disposal."
-I am often amazed by what comes from the automatic writing because the lessons are usually ones I really need to hear, and the phrasing of them is often different from the way I usually speak.
+I am often amazed by what comes from the automatic writing because the lessons are usually ones I really need to hear, and the phrasing of them is often quite different from the way I usually speak.

 Walk side by side with your younger self.
 Let her know she is safe and loved.